Templates

 Not only will using a whistleblowing policy template help your business to outline its approach to whistleblower reports from a legal standpoint, but it can also have a number of other benefits.
 These include:

-1. The business can resolve an issue quicker, as a result of encouraging a culture where employees report concerns of wrongdoing.
+1. The business can resolve an issue more quickly, as a result of encouraging a culture where employees report concerns of wrongdoing.

 2. The business can provide support to those who need it.